kylep/kyle.pericak.com/content/posts/ops/ubuntu-bionic-wifi.md

 ip link set dev wlp2s0 up
 ```

+---

 # Install wireless software

 Ubuntu server doesn't ship with the required packages to connect to wifi.
+This
+is kind of a catch-22, so you need a wired connection to follow this guide.
+You could also download the debs from another server but I won't be covering
+that.

+I'm pretty sure that it can connect to WEP without this, and its just the
+newer WPA2 networks that basically everyone is using that need this.

 ```bash
 apt-get install wireless-tools wpasupplicant
 ```